-The route from Barafu Camp to the summit is mentally and physically, the longest, most challenging day of the entire trek.
-Despite the difficulty, the memory of conquering Mt Kilimanjaro will stay with you forever.
+This stretch is the longest, and the most mentally and physically challenging of the trek.
+But the feeling of conquering Kilimanjaro will stay with you forever.

 Barafu Camp to Stella Point

 Barafu Camp - Stella Point6h 4km

 Wake up call today is at 11pm in order to reach Stella Point (5756m, 18,885 ft) in time for the spectacular view of the sunrise (depending on weather).
 Enjoy a snack and warm drink and get ready for the ascent in the dark up the northwest scree.
 Go slowly as the terrain is rocky and difficult, pass between the Rebmann and Ratzel glaciers before arriving at Stella Point.